 ♦ Identifying where financial institutions have the data sets to conduct deep learning

 ♦ Practicalities of using machine learning to create the data required: Quality consistency issues and more

 Humberto Brandão, Head of R&D Lab, Federal University of Alfenas

 It is not difficult to find academic papers showing how to make money easily using algorithmic trading, which includes graphs, statistical tests, etc. However, in real markets, the majority of them cannot be replicated.
 In this presentation, I will discuss some reasons for this problem and try to explain how to improve validation processes before applying an algotrader in real stock exchanges.

-Richard Peterson, CEO, MarketPsych
+Richard Peterson, Managing Director, MarketPsych